 Bring history to life with paper mache!
 You can become an Egyptian Pharaoh or a Roman soldier, or have some fun with animals.

-It’s a great use for all those cardboard boxed laying around.
+It’s a great use for all those cardboard boxes laying around.
 Add a little paint, and the options are endless!

 - Cardboard boxes